evidhai/notes-techpechu-com/pages/Jenkins CI.md

 		- Automatically spins up and down Jenkins slave based on the load
 	- AWS CodeBuild
 		- It's more serverless way of doing
-		- Each run will be like a codebuild and EC2 will be -
+		- Each run will be like a codebuild and EC2 will be bright down once the run is finished
+	- ECS
+	- CodePipeline
+		- For
+		-